Auto parts eCommerce trends: Why auto parts shoppers search for manufacturer websites before making a purchase

 One quick way to drill down into product pages lacking content is to use Google Analytics.
 Search for product pages with high bounce rates or low conversion rates.

-Reason #2: Auto parts shoppers want to know if a part fits
+Reason #2: Auto parts shoppers want to know if a part fits, while researching on automotive eCommerce websites

 Wait a minute, does this reason make any sense?
 A shopper is on a retailer website, ready to make a purchase, but can’t tell if a part fits their own vehicle?
-Sadly, yes…this answer was given by 84% of auto parts shoppers as a reason why they visit manufacturer websites before making a purchase.
+Sadly, yes.
+This is one of the most important automotive eCommerce trends.
+This answer was given by 84% of auto parts shoppers.

-In today’s world there is no excuse why a shopper on a retailer’s website should not know if a part fits or not, with the resources available in the automotive aftermarket for product accurate parts data and fitment information.
+In today’s auto parts eCommerce world, there is no excuse why a shopper on a retailer’s website should not know if a part fits or not.
+Especially considering the resources available in the automotive aftermarket for product accurate parts data and fitment information.

-Reason #3: Installation information on automobile parts manufacturer websites
+Reason #3: Installation information on auto parts eCommerce platform websites

-The third most popular reason in our auto parts retail industry analysis that enthusiast shoppers search for manufacturer websites sort of makes sense, you would expect manufacturer websites to have more information on installation of their parts.
-Or does it?
+This is the third most popular reason in our analysis of automotive eCommerce trends.
+Enthusiast shoppers search for manufacturer websites for installation information.
+You’d expect manufacturer websites to have more information on installation of their parts.

-But why shouldn’t an auto parts ecommerce website have all the information needed on how to install a part?
-Whenever a shopper leaves a retailer’s website to visit a manufacturer website, that increases the odds that shopper will never return to the retailer website.
+Here’s why: If a shopper leaves a retailer’s website to visit a manufacturer website, that increases the odds that shopper will never return to the original auto parts eCommerce website.

 For a big reason why that shopper may not return, just look at our next reason: